 The Risks of Pressure Washing Your Windows: What You Need to Know

 Well, the short answer is, yes, it really can damage your windows if you’re not careful.
 Think of a pressure washer like a strong hose – if you aim it too close or use too much force, it can cause problems.
 Using the wrong pressure or technique can crack the glass, loosen the stuff holding the window in place (that’s called window putty), and even damage the frames.
-So, understanding these risks is super important.
+So, understanding these risks is essential, and using proper equipment and protocols is crucial to prevent costly mistakes.

 Let’s look at some of the ways pressure washing can go wrong with your window washing: